 Fires smoke moves extremely quickly and unpredictably which is frequently missed by monitoring stations.
 A station that's in the vicinity of a station sensor can also take it offline, preventing reliable air quality reporting when residents need it the most.

-The readings given by low-cost air quality sensors will differ dramatically depending on where exactly individual sensors are positioned and there is very little ability to control this.
-For example, the readings for a sensor placed by a busy road will be very different to one based in the middle of a park, making it very difficult to understand the factors contributing to air quality or which readings are likely to be anomalies.
+The readings given by low-cost air quality sensors will differ dramatically depending on where exactly individual sensors are positioned.
+For example, the readings for a sensor placed by a busy road will be different to one based in the middle of a park, making it difficult to understand the precise factors contributing to air quality or - which readings are likely to be anomalies.

-It's also very difficult to confirm whether or not the individual low cost sensors are calibrated as often as they need to be, an extremely important factor when it comes to determining level of accuracy.
+It's also difficult to confirm whether or not individual low cost sensors are calibrated as often as they need to be, an important factor when it comes to determining level of accuracy.

 8) How Does BreezoMeter’s Technology Work?